 In 1980, Stambowsky was selected to join a group of top fighters that the Brazilian government planned to send to the Olympic Games in Moscow and the Pan American Games in the United States.
 Although a dispute involving sponsors prevented the team from traveling to the Olympics, Stambowsky went on to win two gold medals in national championship competitions in 1981 and 1985 and one bronze medal in a world championship competition, representing Brazil among 37 countries at the 1985 Maccabiah Games in Israel.

 Keeping close ties with the Gracies, Stambowsky eventually married Carla Gracie, daughter of Robson Gracie.
-In addition to his son Neiman, he has one daughter, Deborah Gracie Stambowsky, who together with Kyra Gracie is one of only two women in the Gracie family to have attained the rank of black belt.
+In addition to his son Neiman, he has one daughter, Deborah Gracie Stambowsky, who is the second woman of the entire Gracie family to earn the black belt, being Kyra Gracie the first.
 Stambowsky moved his family from Brazil to the United States in 2007.
 He is the founder of Gracie Sports USA and Team Macarra BJJ, based in Norwalk, Connecticut.